Connemara Web Size

 An old wartime lookout shelter on a nearby headland provides great views of St. Macdara’s Island, which houses an ancient oratory and is dedicated to the patron saint of fishermen and sailors.

-It is one of the longest-running mercury recording stations in the world and gathers vital information used to study the atmosphere.
+Nearby is the internationally renowned Macehead Atmospheric Research Station, an active climate research facility that is one of the longest-running mercury recording stations in the world and gathers vital information used to study the atmosphere.

 a lake and mountain 7 hidden attractions in Connemara